impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-10-content.md

 10
 ```

 So far, so good.
-Our hook is getting registered by [this block of code](https://github.com/rbenv/rbenv/blob/master/libexec/rbenv-exec#L36){:target="_blank" rel="noopener"}, and the call to `source "$script"` is what causes our `foobar.bash` script to execute.
+Our hook is getting registered by [this block of code](https://github.com/rbenv/rbenv/blob/master/libexec/rbenv-exec#L36){:target="_blank" rel="noopener" }, and the call to `source "$script"` is what causes our `foobar.bash` script to execute.
 This happens one time, because the parent directory of `foobar.bash` is only added to `RBENV_HOOK_PATH` once.

 Now, I comment out the `if` check: